 Verified Emission Factors

 (1) The owner or operator must verify emission factors before using them to determine emissions of regulated pollutants.
-To verify emission factors, the owner or operator must perform either source testing in accordance with the Department's Source Sampling Manual or use other methods approved by the Department for source tests.
-Source tests must be conducted in accordance with testing procedures on file at the Department and the Department approved pretest plan which must be submitted at least 15 days before the testing.
-All test data and results must be submitted for review to the Department within 30 days after testing, unless the Department approves otherwise or a different time period is specified in a permit.
+To verify emission factors, the owner or operator must perform either source testing using the DEQ Source Sampling Manual or use other methods approved by DEQ for source tests.
+Source tests must be conducted using testing procedures on file at DEQ and DEQ approved pretest plan which must be submitted at least 15 days before the testing.
+All test data and results must be submitted for review to DEQ within 30 days after testing, unless DEQ approves otherwise or a different time period is specified in a permit.

-NOTE: DEQ recommends that the owner or operator notify the Department and obtain pre-approval of the emission factor source testing program before or as part of the first source test notification.
+NOTE: DEQ recommends that the owner or operator notify DEQ and obtain pre-approval of the emission factor source testing program before or as part of the first source test notification.

 (2) The owner or operator must conduct or have conducted at least three compliance source tests.
 Each test must consist of at least three individual test runs for a total of at least nine test runs.